Kim Jones (digital creative)

-Kimberly Camilla Jones-Rosales (born 4 August 1987) is a British-born Australian digital creative and fashion influencer on social media.
+Kimberly Camilla Jones (born 4 August 1987) is a British-born Australian digital creative and fashion influencer on social media.
 She is also a blogger, stylist, designer and photographer.
 Her website Miss Jones is an online platform of editorials featuring fashion, travel and lifestyle.

 Professional career

 Jones began her career as a model when she moved to the Philippines in 2010.
 She started her fashion website in 2011.
 Jones has worked with Christian Dior, Louis Vuitton, Tommy Hilfiger, IWC Schaffhausen and Shoes of Prey.
-In 2016, Jones designed and launched a five piece capsule shoe collection with US-based label Shoes of Prey.
+In 2016, Jones designed and launched a five-piece capsule shoe collection with US-based label Shoes of Prey.

-Her television credits include a short stint as TV Presenter on ETC's Etcetera and a guest appearance on the Asia's Next Top Model.
+Her television credits include a short stint as TV presenter on ETC's Etcetera and a guest appearance in Asia's Next Top Model.